-Website development is available to departments, colleges, business units and centers.
-Web development service includes web strategy, design, development, content production, analytics and support.
+Website management is available to departments, colleges, business units and centers.
+The web management service includes web strategy, design, development, content production, analytics and support.
 The web content management system (CMS) used at UW-Whitewater is Ingeniux.

-For instructional, organizational and personal websites there is Blogs@uww, powered by WordPress.
+For instructional, organizational and personal websites please go to Blogs@uww, powered by WordPress.

 Please contact the Helpdesk at 262-472-HELP(4357) or via email at firstname.lastname@example.org if you would like additional training.

 This page will summarize key points from the [web content creation guide] and show them in use by utilizing various style elements to illustrate the best practices from that document.
 Additionally, you will want to visit the [web content style guide] for a comprehensive listing of the various style elements at your disposal when creating your web pages.

 There are two important goals to take into account when building web pages and sites - the goals of the users and your goals as a web content producer.
 (Just a quick aside - doesn’t this paragraph text look nice?
 That’s what you’ll see when you create your pages!)
 Understanding the goals of the user and finding ways to align them with your goals is key to a successful website.